bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 Transient semantics are often cheaper and always easier to check.
 Changing a program to use Shallow types may give two immediate benefits:

   S1.
-A program should run faster if it mixes typed and untyped code.
+A program should run faster if it heavily mixes typed and untyped code.

   S2.
 Some type-correct programs that cannot run in Deep can run in Shallow.